 One of my greatest joys during the year I lived with and cared for Mom in her own home was to photograph the natural beauty that surrounded us.
 I sometimes got up before she awoke and snapped images at dawn.
 When Carolyn was with us on weekdays, I escaped for long walks on nearby country roads with my iPhone and its self-contained camera close at hand.

-The fall of 2012 has special significance for me.
-Here are some of the autumnal images that remind of that time and place:
+The fall seasons of 2012 and 2013 have special significance for me.
+Here are some of the autumnal images that remind of those times and places:

 I discovered the autumn of life can be extraordinary too; difficult, yes, but captivating in its own way.
 It’s sad to see life fold in on itself, to witness living things shrivel, die and decay.
 But even close to the end there can be beauty, peace and vibrant colour.
 I know.
 I saw it, and I’m grateful.

 Photographed September and October 2012 and 2013; originally posted October 14, 2014.

 A beautiful property and moment in time to remember.
 Patty/NS